Krassnig/CodeDraw/README.md

 ### Methods

 - show: Displays the drawn shapes and images on the canvas.
-- asImage: Copies the canvas as an Image.
+- saveCanvas: Copies the canvas as an Image.
 - dispose: Closes the canvas and frees all associated resources.
 - clear: Clear fills the entire canvas with white (or with a color of your choosing).